Choosing the best golf wedges for your game is a very personal thing.

 Year after year, master craftsman Bob Vokey continues to refine his approach to the point that he’s gained legendary status and his wedges are treated like mythical tools by some – almost like a Jedi’s lightsaber.
 Seriously, Vokey wedges are that coveted and revered.

-And the latest version of the SM10 wedges are, well, the best.
+And the latest version of the SM11 wedges are the best yet.

-These wedges are tuned for precise contact, lower ball flight, and higher spin.
+These wedges are tuned for precise contact, controlled flight, and high spin.
 They are a player’s wedge, no question.
-In the skilled hands of a short-game wizard, a Vokey SM10 wedge can produce pure, round-saving magic.
+In the skilled hands of a short-game wizard, a Vokey SM11 wedge can produce pure, round-saving magic.

 If you're looking for the best wedges, it's Titleist Vokey once again.
 In the right hands, these greenside tools are like a magician's wand.